victorvicto/myMiniCP/userguide/source/exercises.rst

 the closest city in the domain.

-Hint: Since there is no iterator on the domain of a variable, you can iterate from the minimum value to the maximum one using and check if it is in the domain with the `contains` method.
+Hint: Since there is no iterator on the domain of a variable, you can iterate from the minimum value to the maximum one using a for loop and check if it is in the domain with the `contains` method.

 You can also implement a min-regret variable selection strategy.